ChiSym/GenSQL.structure-learning/README.md

 #### How to use
 - Follow these steps
   - Open [this notebook](https://observablehq.com/d/a1cf7c842638a28a).
 TODO: replace this with a simpler starter notebook.
-  - Open the file attachements menu.
+  - Open the file attachments menu.
   - Replace the following files with the respective files from the auto-modeling file tree.
     - `nullified.csv` -- `data/nullified.csv`
     - `model.edn` -- Any one of the CrossCat models in `data/xcat` such as `data/xcat/sample.0.edn` or `data/xcat/sample.1.edn`.